-To our knowledge, the only model of emission and absorption lines from mixing layers is \citet{slavin93}, based on an analytic model of TMLs \citep{begelman90}.
+Models for absorption and emission in conductive-cooling fronts \citep{mckee77,borkowski90,gnat10} have predicted column densities that are too low, requiring many layers to be pierced along a sightline, and line ratios that do not match observations \citep{wakker12}.
+To our knowledge, the only equivalent work for TMLs is \citet{slavin93}, based on an analytic model by \citet{begelman90}.
 The latter had many important physical insights, but its detailed predictions are not in agreement with 3D hydrodynamic simulations \citep{ji19}.
-However, \citet{slavin93} made the important early prediction that TML column densities are low compared to observations, requiring many layers to be pierced along a sightline.
-This is borne out in simulations \citep{kwak10,ji19}.
-Subsequent modeling of TMLs \citep{ji19,fielding20,tan21} has focused on hot gas mass entrainment rates, which is crucial for cold gas survival issues mentioned above.
+However, \citet{slavin93} made the important early prediction that TML column densities are also too low.
+This has been borne out in simulations \citep{kwak10,ji19}, although \citet{kwak10} find line ratios in good agreement with observations \citep{wakker12}.
+Subsequent modeling of TMLs \citep{ji19,fielding20,tan21} has focused on hot gas mass entrainment rates, which is crucial for the cold gas survival issues mentioned above.
 Such work has found that global mass, momentum and energy transfer between phases is not sensitive to details of thermal conduction or numerical resolution \citep{tan21}.
 By contrast, we show in this {\it Letter} that the same is not true of observables such as temperature distributions, column densities and line ratios.
 We develop a prescription for how we can apply 1D conductive-cooling front models to 3D TMLs to obtain analytic predictions for these quantities, which we then verify with simulations.

 \dobib